uowoolab/SETC-GAT/README.md

 The [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html) applies to the utilization of the SETC models.
 Follow the license guidelines regarding the use, sharing, adaptation, and attribution of this data.

 ## Citation
-Complete details relating to the appropriate citation are not currently available, and will be updated in the future.
-Please contact the authors listed in the Contact section before referring to this work in any publication.
+Please cite [this article](https://doi.org/10.1039/D5TA05426E) when referring to the SETC models or any of the associated work in any publication.

 ## Contact
 Reach out to any of the following authors with any questions: